SUNET/python_x509_pkcs11/README.md

 * Creating CRLs with the PKCS11 device key
 * Store multiple keys in the PKCS11 device enabling a full PKI infrastructure
 * 'Advanced' handling of fragile persistent PKCS11 sessions, including recreating the session if PKCS11 operation timeout

-This package is pretty much a wrapper around python-pkcs11 and asn1crypto
+* This package is heavily uses python-pkcs11 and asn1crypto.
+* Package is async but python-pkcs11 is unfortunately still sync, probably due to the fragile nature of PKCS11

 ## Setup